mohamedeliwa/pomodorust/README.md

 # Pomodorust
-A simple CLI pomodoro timer for Mac and Linux
+A simple CLI pomodoro timer built in rust.